AirAsia X: 2007–2010: Launch of AirAsia X and early expansion

-On September 15, 2007, the airline took delivery of its first aircraft at Kuala Lumpur International Airport.
-The aircraft was named "Semangat Sir Freddie" ("Spirit of Sir Freddie") in tribute to Sir Freddie Laker, a pioneer of low-cost aviation and founder of the Skytrain service.
+Following its transition from FlyAsianXpress, the airline was rebranded as AirAsia X in September 2007, adopting a long-haul, low-cost carrier model within the AirAsia network.
+On 15 September 2007, the airline received its first aircraft at Kuala Lumpur International Airport.
+The aircraft, an Airbus A330, was named "Semangat Sir Freddie" ("Spirit of Sir Freddie") in honour of Sir Freddie Laker, a pioneer of low-cost aviation and founder of the Skytrain service.